 The only emotions that motivate them are fear and greed.

 With the false security of a job that pays them a set amount of salary every payday,

 these people will never try to get out of their comfort zone to start a business.

 “Stay in school, get good grades, find a secure job, retire with benefits.”

-This is where the rich is a cut above others in the way they think about money – they set up opportunities to make money and have it multiply.
+This is where the rich is a cut above others in the way they think about money:

 Hence the stories about broke lottery winners who burned through millions of dollars of their winnings by buying stupid stuff and not planning ahead.

 Set aside time to learn how to make money your best friend, how to tend it and water it to where it grows deep enough roots that it won’t need you anymore someday.